You are invited to submit a workshop for the SLI 2017.

 Workshop design and presentation is open to anyone attending the meeting.
 We especially encourage teams of students, faculty, partners, and/or staff to work together to design and present workshops.
 (NOTE: The Bonner Foundation does not provide travel expenses for partners and guests interested in attending the meeting.)

-Summer Leadership Institute will offer three one-hour elective workshop blocks.
+Summer Leadership Institute will offer three 75 minute elective workshop blocks.
 Each block will feature numerous (10-15) choices that provide engaging opportunities for participants to learn and share models, best practices, innovations, and nuts and bolts for the Bonner Program and campus-community partnerships.

 Topics for the workshops may include: